alimkhanakimzhan/ict-first-trimester-final/README.md

 12. Exam can have one transaction details
 13. Exam question can be related to one transaction details
 14. Exam answer can be related to one transaction details

+Data Structure.
+In general, desired system will have 10 entities, users with their users’ roles, departments, where they do study, exams with the exam question and exam question-answers, users’ transactions with separate detailed info about them, users’ payment information, advertisements of payments.